 - Ensuring that the measures already in place to safeguard the child from harm are effective and in line with local arrangements;

-- Making changes to the child protection plan (e.g. where a family is not co-operating or a service is no longer available or to reflect improvements in the care and safety of the child);
+- Making changes to the child protection plan (e.g. where a family is not co-operating or a service is no longer available);

 - Deciding what action is required to safeguard the child if there are changes to the child's circumstances;